 Fair and ethical working conditions are a priority.
 We’re supporting Australian designed fashion brands that have really close relationships with their workers.
 Where regular visits to the manufacturing team takes place and workers are treated fairly and paid over minimum wages and workings conditions are fair and safe.
 For more info on our brands ethics see our ethics page.

 Giving back.
-We have partnered with i=change in order to donate $1 from every transaction to one of three incredible charities focused on empowering women and girls.
+Jessie Sue has partnered with i=change in order to donate $1 from every transaction to one of three incredible charities focused on empowering women and girls.
 For more info on the charities we support see our giving page.

 JOIN OUR CREW.

 Join the Jessie Sue Crew and receive exciting updates on any new sustainable brands we have coming on board, early peeks on all new arrivals, newly added to sale items and when we’ve uploaded a blog post.
-Receive $20 off your first order and 10% off every purchase whilst you’re a crew member.
-To join simply subscribe to our newsletter on our home page and use the code at checkout.
+Receive 10% off every purchase whilst you’re a crew member.
+To join simply subscribe to our newsletter at the bottom of this page and use the code at checkout.

 Sustainable fashion also comes down to you, the fashion wearer.
 In a world of over consumption we can all make conscious fashion choices towards improvement and you can build a green zero waste wardrobe.